Fistulas: Genitourinary and Rectovaginal

 • Chronic bowel conditions: Diverticulitis or inflammatory bowel disease (such as Crohn’s disease or ulcerative colitis) may develop fistulas that involve the bowel and vagina or nearby skin.

-10 - Fistulas: Genitourinary And Rectovaginal 1
+10 - Fistulas: Genitourinary and Rectovaginal 1

 GENITOURINARY FISTULAS